Forged in Fire get’s a lot of publicity due to the now-famous TV show, which has run since 2015.

-How do I Sharpen my Forged in Fire knife?
+How do I Sharpen my Forged in Fire Knives?

-You can sharpen your Forged in Fire knife using traditional sharpening methods such as a sharpening stone or a honing rod.
+You can sharpen your forged blades set using traditional sharpening methods such as a sharpening stone or a honing rod.

 It is crucial to sharpen your knives at least once a year and, if you use them regularly for tough meats, then more often if necessary.